MatthewDaws/CPP_Learning/weirdness1/benchmarking.md

       * For 39-42, get 12.3 secs.
       * For 43-51, back to 11.8 secs
       * For 52-, back to 13.2 secs
-      * Seem to be on a 32 byte loop
+      * Seem to be on a 32 byte loop!
+This seems critical somehow-- the 16-byte boundary thing sould suggest that 27 nops should be as good as 11; but that's not true.

 Reverse engineer what the compiler is doing
 -------------------------------------------